 For the EU, the RED II package is aimed at maintaining the role of the EU a global leader in renewables, while also helping the EU to meet its emissions reduction commitments under the Paris Agreement14.

-Opportunities for retrofitting are the conversion of 1G biofuels plants to produce more or only 2G biofuels, by (e.g.) cellulosic ethanol add-ons, multi-feedstock biodiesel add-ons or biogas add-ons.
+A structured overview of the current regulations in the fuel sector is provided by Schröder et al. (2022).
+Opportunities for retrofitting are the conversion of 1G biofuels plants to produce more or only 2G biofuels, by (e.g.) cellulosic ethanol add-ons, waste-oil biodiesel add-ons or biogas add-ons.
 Best practise examples are the retrofit of a biodiesel plant from vegetable oil to animal fats and cooking oil in Volos, Greece, commissioned by BDI from Austria and a biogas add-on to a sugar-beet based ethanol plant in Anklam, Germany by Suiker Unie.
 Other retrofit options include improving the GHG balance (e.g. by producing biogas from waste streams) or more advanced electro fuel enhancements.